-You're wondering why to use a polarizing filter.
-They're most often used to darken blue sky, increase saturation, or to reduce reflections from water, glass and other reflective surfaces.
+These filters most often used to darken blue sky, increase saturation, and to reduce reflections from water, glass and other reflective surfaces.
 Polarizers are very useful in landscape photography.
-Your photos can also gain a little bit of contrast.
+Your photos can also have better contrast.
 The effect that one of these filters has depends on the direction of the light in relationship to the orientation of the lens.